marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 draft: true
 ---

-SpeedBump is in a decent enough state after [its second version](/en/blog/v1/).
-It's an app to help reduce phone usage.
-But after two months of work, I'm still not sure it's a good idea.
-Before polishing the new user experience, it should go through a bit of validation.
-So I got started with marketing:

-My first mistake had to do with localization.
-By default, I was targeting English-speakers, most likely from the US.
-Just because it was easier and I'm familiar with the culture.
-In reality, this didn't make sense because my app is Android-only, and you seemingly need to buy an iPhone to be a US citizen.
-Another big mistake was that I tried to target US while living in Germany.
-This resulted in, for example, my English-speaking TikToks only being shown to Germans, which is suboptimal.

-So I pivoted to targeting Germany and Spain.
-Android has [a 61% and 76% ratio](https://gs.statcounter.com/os-market-share/mobile/), which unlike US' 38% gives me higher chances at users actually downloading the app.
-I know well how these countries work, and can speak the language (well, German kind of).
-And I didn't see other big companies doing this kind of product in Spanish or German.

-It's been interesting to discover how different each social media is:
+I'm building SpeedBump, an app to get you off the phone.
+After two months of work, I haven't found a definitive answer to "should I continue working on this?".

+## Marketing

+I tried to find an answer by spreading the word.
+If I show the app and people like it enough, that's a good signal!
+I think.

+My first mistake was not defining a clear market.
+By default, I assumed that was the US because it seemed easier.
+It's a fast track:

+- 300M people speaking the same language and with a very similar culture.
+- There's basically an iPhone monopoly, which is easier to develop for than Android.
+- iPhone users tend to spend more money on apps than Android.

+In reality, targeting the US brought me major headaches:

+* There's basically an Apple monopoly in the US, but the first version of my app is for Android.
+* I live in Germany, so my TikToks aren't seen in the US.
+Even they understand English here, most prefer German for day-to-day content.

+So I pivoted to targeting Germany, where I live, and Spain, where I'm from.
+These countries have an [Android market share of 61% and 76%, respectively](https://gs.statcounter.com/os-market-share/mobile/).
+Unlike US' 38%, I'd have a higher chance that users actually download the app.

+I quickly realized you can't just "quickly dip your toes in marketing", though.
+It's time consuming -- especially as a solo founder -- and a new skill for me.
+My learnings are:

+- SEO (i.e., the art of making your website appear first in Google) is well established, so it was easy to do the basics.
+But it's not just Google that I need to focus: also the Play Store and social media like TikTok.
+The concepts are similar, but the tools vary and people search very different things on each platform.
+-

 ## Success